-Privacy Notice for Park (Mobile) Home Sites - Fit and Proper Person
+Park Mobile Home Sites - Fit & Proper Person - Privacy Notice

 The Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020 (the 2020 Regulations) prohibit the use of land as a residential mobile home site unless we are satisfied that the owner or manager of the site, is a fit and proper person to manage the site.
 The purpose of the fit and proper person test is to improve the standards of park (mobile) home site management.